Today I want to talk about your responsibility as a writer. Hint: it’s NOT just about writing books.

 It showed little for the writer’s maturity, when they lashed out and even less for their ability to accept criticism.

-Having critiqued works for some people, I did get backlash from one after I pointed out some structural flaws and heavily disjointed writing, as well as a lack of understanding about the world created or even the character.
+Having critiqued works for a number of writers, I did get backlash from one after I pointed out some structural flaws and heavily disjointed writing, as well as a lack of understanding about the world they had created or even the character.

-It felt like a first draft when really, by the time it came to a beta reader or critique partner, it should have been through numerous edits by the author.
+It felt like a first draft when really, by the time it came to a beta reader or critique partner, it should have been through numerous edits by the author themselves.

 Beta Readers and Critique Partners

 People who agree to be Beta Readers and Critique Partners, are giving up their time to help you grow as a writer.
-Not everything they suggest will be good and as the author you can accept or reject it.
+Not everything they suggest will be good for your story and as the author, you can accept or reject it.

-However, one thing you should do, is not waste their time.
+However, one thing you should NOT do is waste their time.
 You, the author need to take responsibility for your writing.
-That means editing your story yourself before you give it someone else to read.
+That means editing your story yourself (several times) before you give it someone else to read.

 I don’t care if editing isn’t your strong suit, it’s not up to someone else to do this work for you.
 Especially not people who are giving up their time for free to assist.

-It’s the writer’s responsibility to make sure their book is marketing for the right audience.
+It’s the writer’s responsibility to make sure their book is marketed for the right audience.
 Don’t blanket bomb everyone you know asking them to read your book.